sulaman0/substrate-aura-core-chain/README.md

   already had its minor version bumped, if not, bump it.
 * If your change modifies the current interface, please check if the local version already had its major version bumped, if not, bump it.

+If the affected crate does not yet have `-dev` suffix: